zerocore-ai/did-wk/README.md

 ## 3.3 Update

-Updates primarily apply when a URL segment is present and the corresponding DID document is hosted.
+Updates primarily apply when a locator component is present and the corresponding DID document is hosted.

 1. **Key Rotation:**